NotInPut/geo-app/README.md

 - Delete reports with the "Delete" button
 - View full-size images by clicking on them

+### Editing Reports
+1. Locate the report you want to modify
+2. Click the "Edit" button on the report card
+3. The report will enter edit mode, allowing you to change:
+   - Title and description
+   - Category (Maintenance, Wildlife, Hazard, or Vandalism)
+   - Priority level (Low, Medium, High)
+4. Make your desired changes
+5. Click "Save" to update the report, or "Cancel" to discard changes

 ### Offline Usage
 SiteSpotter works fully offline:
 - The app will indicate offline status
 - Reports created offline will be synchronized automatically when connection is restored
 - All data is stored locally on your device
+- Editing functionality works offline as well

 ## Technology Stack